Kenshin Dragon Quest: Plot

-Characters

-Hero, the protagonist and a descendant of Roto (localized as Erdrick in Dragon Warrior for the NES and Loto in Dragon Warrior for Game Boy Color).
-This is the only character the player controls throughout the game by using the sword.

-Princess Laura, a Princess and damsel in distress that was taken by the King Dragon.
-She is being guarded by a Dragon inside of the Marshy Cave.

-King Dragon, the main antagonist that the Hero must face in the final battle.

-Medal King, proprietor of a shop that allows players to cash in mini-medals found throughout the game for different items.

-Story

-Kenshin Dragon Quest: Yomigaerishi Densetsu no Ken takes place in the world of Alefgard, the same world as the first Dragon Quest.
+Kenshin Dragon Quest takes place in the world of Alefgard, the same world as the first Dragon Quest.
 The quest explores areas similar to the main storyline from Dragon Quest.
 The main quest goals are saving Princess Laura and defeating the evil King Dragon, all while using the Erdrick's Sword.

 The quest is broken into eight chapters that take you throughout all of the locations in Alefgard, many being the same as in Dragon Quest.
 Eventually, the hero will put together the same rainbow bridge as in Dragon Quest, before he makes his way into the final castle, where he faces off against the King Dragon.
 The game includes a few mini-games, including a Slime Crisis game that would later be seen in Dragon Quest Swords: The Masked Queen and the Tower of Mirrors.

 Reception

-Over 300,000 pre-orders of Kenshin Dragon Quest: Yomigaerishi Densetsu no Ken were made prior to the game's release in Japan.
+Over 300,000 pre-orders of Kenshin Dragon Quest were made prior to the game's release in Japan.
 By the close of the fiscal year ending March 31, 2004, more than half a million units of the game were shipped in Japan.
 The game was presented with a Special Award at the 8th Annual CESA Game Awards in 2004.

 Legacy

-Kenshin's spiritual sequel is Dragon Quest Swords: The Masked Queen and the Tower of Mirrors for the Wii console, which uses the Wii Remote as a controller instead of a sword.
+Kenshin's spiritual sequel is Dragon Quest Swords: The Masked Queen and the Tower of Mirrors, which uses the Wii Remote as a controller instead of a sword.
 The game's XaviX processor and sensor technologies were also used in other standalone video games, including Tiger Electronics' The Lord of the Rings: Warrior of Middle Earth in 2003 and Star Wars Saga Edition Lightsaber Battle Game.